-Tryout fee per player is $20 (includes GST) for one or all above tryout dates.
-Players are asked to come dressed for the weather in sporting gear including cleats and a light and dark coloured shirt/jersey (white & dark).
+The tryout fee per player will be $50 (including GST) for one or all above tryout dates.
+Players are asked to come dressed in sporting gear including cleats, a light and dark-coloured shirt/jersey (white & dark).

 Team Manitoba is MODS' most elite program for developing youth in the sport of ultimate.